astrokoo7/astrokoo7.github.io/_posts/2024-01-23-Euler-formula.md

 ## Discovery of Euler's formula

-## 2D Rotation Using Euler's Equation
+## 2D Rotation Using Euler's formula